Jewelry Shopping Tips – Getting Paid For Unworn Gold

 1. Post The Gold Online

 Taking to Craigslist or eBay can give a seller access to more than just the typical buyer.
 Jewelry collectors, restorers, and re-sellers monitor the online marketplaces frequently for gold being sold.
-As always, if the seller has to meet up with the potential buyer in person, it needs to be public grounds.
+As always, if the seller has to meet up with the potential buyer in person, it needs to be on public grounds preferably where security cameras are installed.
 Gold jewelry is expensive, and scam artists are always out to strike.

 Keep in mind; eBay buyers can see reviews on vendors.
 If the gold owner has few reviews or negative reviews, shoppers will likely look for another seller.